maiertech/coding-blog/content/notes/digital-garden/video-production.md

   not line up perfectly.
 Can be powered by USB.
 - On the higher end a Canon m200 retails for 500\$.
 Back screen can fold up.
 For high end video.
+- Sony's vlog camera ZV-1 for 800\$ has been release in June 2020.

 ## Microphone